HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 ### Client Hints

-[_Client Hints_](https://developer.mozilla.org/en-US/docs/Glossary/Client_hints) are a collection of HTTP request header fields a server can request from the client accessing it to get information on the device, it's capabilities, the network conditions and other agent settings and preferences.
+[_Client Hints_](https://developer.mozilla.org/en-US/docs/Glossary/Client_hints) are a collection of HTTP request header fields a server can request from the client accessing it to get information on the device, its capabilities, the network conditions and other agent settings and preferences.

 This gives the ability to make decisions and serve code, content and experience that's more tailored to that device.